Search

 What is Section 20 accommodation?

 Section 20 of the Children Act 1989 requires children’s services to provide accommodation to certain children in need in their area.
 Section 20 is used to house children who cannot live with their parents.
-Although Section 20 agreements have no time limit, they should not be used as a long-term solution.
+There is no statutory limit on how long a child can be accommodated under s.20.

 Children’s services has a duty to accommodate under section 20 if: